canjs/can-stache-bindings/docs/to-parent.md

 @signature `vm:childProp:to="key"`

-Exports `childProp` in the [can-component.prototype.ViewModel ViewModel] to [can-stache.key] in the parent [can-view-scope scope].
+Exports `childProp` in the [can-stache-element StacheElement] or [can-component.prototype.ViewModel can-component ViewModel] to [can-stache.key] in the parent [can-view-scope scope].
 It also updates
 `key` with the value of `childProp` when `childProp` changes.

 ```html